Xiphe/karma-environments/README.md

 -----------------------

  * [karma-coverage](https://github.com/karma-runner/karma-coverage)
-   Will only generate coverage reports for the first run.
+   Will only generate coverage reports for the first environment being executed.

  * [karma-osx-reporter](https://github.com/petrbela/karma-osx-reporter)
    Will some times display this error in console: